Y2kun/Pong/README.md

 # Pong
-This is the Code for Pong writen in Ruby, running on Dragonruby
+This is the Source Code for Pong in Ruby.
+Engine: Dragonruby

 ## Instructions for the Game Itself